Discover what you are naturally good at

 Is multitasking bad or good?

-Should I add multitasking as a skill on my resume?
+Should I add multitasking as a skill to my resume?

 Blog Feedback